joshD90/social2/zNewFeaturesToBeImplemented.md

 ### Uploading Images To S3

 - Set up an AWS account []
-- Get the most simple version up and running []
+- Get the most simple version up and running [x]
--
+- Create ImageDB class [x]
+- Create s3 ability to put / delete and getSignedUrl [x]
+- Update frontend to allow to update services and create services with multiple images [x]
+- update frontend to display a slide show to view the pictures []